 You can do an in-person visit or try a telehealth service for quicker assistance.
-With wisp, you can get your meds the same day by picking them up yourself or have them shipped to your home in discreet packaging.
+With wisp, you can order Yeast Infection meds the same day and picking them up yourself, or have them shipped to your home in discreet packaging.
 Most infections disappear in a matter of days.

 Yeast infections are naturally occurring infections that most humans will encounter at some point in their lives.
 If you have one, rest assured that it's not really contagious and that you're not likely to pass it on to your partner.
 Nonetheless, definitely have a conversation with your partner before sex to make sure you're both feeling good about carrying on while you have an infection—for their comfort and yours.